marek0626/M3/README.md

 ### 8. M³Linux

 M³Linux allows to run Linux on an isolated tile within M³.
-Before it can be used, the submodule has to be pulled in:
+Before it can be used, submodules have to be pulled in:

-    $ git submodule update --init --recursive src/m3lx
+    $ git submodule update --init --recursive src/m3lx/linux src/m3lx/riscv-pk

 Additionally, the Rust target needs to be installed: